Summer 2024 Award Description

 The Wharton Undergraduate Division offers limited funding on a competitive basis to Wharton undergraduates who accept an offer for an internship at a government entity, non-profit organization, or think tank in the City of Philadelphia.
 The internship must be either unpaid or come with only modest compensation (less than $500 per week).

-Undergraduates receiving some compensation or funding from other sources that falls short of the $500/week threshold may apply for supplementary funding to make up the difference.
+Undergraduates receiving some compensation or funding from other sources that falls short of $500/week may apply for supplementary funding to make up the difference.

 In exchange for funding, recipients will be expected to: